TCLee-tech/Google/Serverless Cloud Run Development/Serverless Cloud Run Development Challenge Lab/Serverless Cloud Run Dev Challenge Lab solution.md

     ```
     - display FRONTEND_URL
       `echo $FRONTEND_URL`
-    - make an annoymous unauthenticated GET request to frontend URL:
+    - make an annoymous unauthenticated GET request to FRONTEND_URL:
       `curl -X get $FRONTEND_URL`
     - You should see info on screen from the Billing Service.